majacQ/circleci-docs/jekyll/_cci2/deployment-examples.md

 - Server v2.x
 ---

 This document presents example config for a variety of popular deployment targets.
 Many of the examples use orbs.
 CircleCI and partners have developed a catalogue of orbs that enable you to quickly deploy applications with minimal config.
-Details of all orbs can be found in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/).
+Details of all orbs can be found in the [CircleCI Orbs Registry](https://circleci.com/developer/orbs).

 * TOC
 {:toc}

-#### Notes on Examples
+#### Notes on examples
 {:.no_toc}

 * In order to use orbs you must use `version 2.1` config.
 * We have indicated where you need to specify a [docker image for your job]({{ site.baseurl }}/2.0/optimizations/#docker-image-choice) with `<docker-image-name-tag>`.
-* If you wish to remain using `version 2.0` config, or are using a self-hosted installation of CircleCI Server, the examples shown here are still relevant because you can view the expanded orb source within the [Orbs Registry](https://circleci.com/orbs/registry/) to see how the jobs are built.
+* If you wish to remain using `version 2.0` config, or are using a self-hosted installation of CircleCI Server, the examples shown here are still relevant because you can view the expanded orb source within the [Orbs Registry](https://circleci.com/developer/orbs) to see how the jobs are built.
 * In the examples on this page that use orbs, you will notice that the orbs are versioned with tags, for example, `aws-s3: circleci/aws-s3@x.y.z`.
 If you copy paste any examples you will need to edit `x.y.z` to specify a version.
-You can find the available versions listed on the individual orb pages in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/).
+You can find the available versions listed on the individual orb pages in the [CircleCI Orbs Registry](https://circleci.com/developer/orbs).
 * Any items in these examples that appear within `< >` should be replaced with your own parameters.

 ## AWS